ongaroleandro/autonomous-mobile-robot/README.md

 Encoder motor_encoderL(2, 4, deltaT, 2280);
 Encoder motor_encoderR(3, 5, deltaT, 2280);
 ```
-Here we create or two encoder objects, one for the left encoder and one for the right encoder.
+Here we create our two encoder objects, one for the left encoder and one for the right encoder.
 The encoder class needs 4 arguments; the pin on the arduino where the A phase of the encoder is connected, the pin on the arduino where the B phase of the encoder is connected, the time between `getSpeed` calls and the number of ticks per revolution.

-Pins 2 and 3 have to be used, since the encoder library uses interrupts and these are the only pins on an Arduino UNO which are interrupt pins.
+Pins 2 and 5 have to be used, since the encoder library uses interrupts and these are the only pins on an Arduino UNO which are interrupt pins.
 For the left encoder I am using pin 2 and pin 3. and for the right encoder I am using pin 3 and 5.
 In my setup I needed to connect the A phase of the left encoder to pin 2, the B phase of the left encoder to pin 4, the A phase of the right encoder to pin 5 and the B phase of the right encoder to pin 3 to get a postive speed reading from both encoders when the robot is moving forwards.

 As stated before, the deltaT defines how frequently we read the speed.

-The ticks per revolution caused some headscratching at first.
+The ticks per revolution caused some headscratching.
 At first I thought this was just the amount of pulses per revolution, so 1140.
-This is not the case however since we're using an interrupt which detect the change in voltage of the pin.
-Since a pulse is a rising edge and a falling edge, there are two changes per pulse, meaning we need to enter 2280 to get a correct speed reading.
+This is not the case however because we're using an interrupt which detects a change in voltage of the pin.
+Since a pulse has a rising edge and a falling edge, there are two changes per pulse, meaning we need to enter 2280 to get a correct speed reading.

 ```cpp
 int Lspeed;